talshaked-git/Python/README.md

 # Python
-Deep learning Python, Data Structures and Algorithms
+Deep learning Python, Data Structures and Algorithms, Automation using Selenium and Playwright.
 # Python Repository

 A comprehensive collection of Python projects, including solutions to LeetCode problems, automation scripts, and data structures and algorithms implementations.